Sleepdesk - Help for Sleep Disorders

 Do your legs feel like they won't keep still?
 Restless Legs Syndrome (RLS) can seriously affect your nightly sleep pattern and lead to general tiredness.
 It can also be combined with Periodic Limb Movement Syndrome.

 This is a transcript from a tape on Relaxation issued by the NHS.
-It describes various relaxation techniques and is included here in the hope that it might help someone and may help insomniacs.
+It describes various relaxation techniques and is included here in the hope that it might help insomniacs.

-Compose your sleep blog in any text editor and save it.
+Compose your blog in a text file and save it.
 Then click the Contact Editor link below.
-Cut & paste your text into the message box.
-It can be as long or short as you like and even humorous.
+Cut & paste it into the message box.
+It can be as long or short as you like, and even humorous, and you don't have to use your real name.